Schattenkobold/summary/README.md

 ```

 Twitter-Post of the User: https://twitter.com/KatzeRegi/status/992877438404386816
-A collection of the symbols and their meaning in the latin alphabet: *todoinsertthepicture*
+A collection of the symbols and their meaning in the latin alphabet: [LazyDogforLunistice]

-![
+![LazyDogforLunistice]

 ## Presents!!
 (May 6)